 Drink Einstock White Ale with a slice of orange

 Our favourite tipple over the trip was Einstock White Ale brewed with pure Icelandic water with orange peel and coriander.
 It’s a refreshing and delicate beverage which has a strong punch.
 We had it on good authority that the best way to drink it is with an orange slice – just like the locals.

 Icelanders are super-friendly and very helpful

 From cars that just stopped for us in the middle of a dual carriageway to let us cross over, to the strangers who came up to ask if we needed help whilst navigating a map, and the lovely man who told us where to get off when we jumped on a bus into town.
-We found that pretty much every person we encountered was not only friendly, but only too happy to help.
+We found that pretty much every person we encountered was not only friendly but only too happy to help.
 Thanks also to the lady at the Blue Lagoon who sneaked off and provided extra towels for Monkey to keep warm, even though we were meant to pay extra.

-Love Balls are a tasty treat
+What to eat in Iceland?
+Well, Love Balls are a tasty treat…

 Funnily enough, we had an Icelandic speciality called Astarpungar, or Love Balls as they’re also known, on Valentine’s day.
-Not on purpose I might add.
+Not on purpose, I might add.
 What I can only describe as a sweet, dense doughnut texture filled with sultanas – it really does accompany a good cup of coffee.
 And Icelanders love their coffee.

 Is there anything else I need to know about Iceland?
 Love to hear your thoughts…